The Real Bubbins

 Despite the successful launch of the book, the Kraus’ knew that more needed to be done.
 They knew that the kids who needed the story the most, would likely never hear it from their parents.
-So, Jason left his employment and they began running Bubbins Humane Education Workshops in NY and NJ schools and continue to do so virtually throughout the country.
+So, Jason left his employment and they began running Bubbins Humane Education Workshops in NY and NJ schools and continues to do so virtually throughout the country.
 Truly believing that the more you give, the more you get; To date, Jason and Michelina have visited over 20 schools and educated over 6,000 children in person.
 They’ve also donated over $6,000 to rescue organizations and 1,000 books; 400 of those books went to students in the city of Newark, NJ, the very city that Gibbson (The Real Bubbins) was originally found in as stray.